MonirulIslam10/Software-Tools-For-Data-Analysis---Homeworks/README.md

-Completion of the attached homework demonstrates the utilization of tidyverse / dplyr packages on R, graphs with ggplot and reporting with Rmarkdown, maps, web scraping, statistical inferencing, and a bit of machine learning.
+Completion of the attached assignments demonstrates the utilization of tidyverse / dplyr packages on R, graphs with ggplot and reporting with Rmarkdown, maps, web-scraping, statistical inferencing, and machine learning.